AliaSadiq/AeroFleet-Drone-Management-Simulator/README.md

 # AeroFleet-Drone-Management-Simulator
 # AeroFleet-Drone-Management-Simulator

 A console-based drone fleet management simulation built in C++.
 This project uses object-oriented programming principles to allow users to register, control, and monitor a fleet of surveillance and attack drones in real time.
-Created as a showcase project for NASTP.

 ---

 ------------------------------------------------------------